Anything-Minecraft-Team/anything-minecraft/tutorials/en_us/Configuring-Your-Server.md

 Sets whether the server sends snoop data regularly to <http://snoop.minecraft.net>

+This includes data about the version of Minecraft that you're running, hardware specs, Java version, JVM arguments, and generation settings.
+The full list can be found [here](https://wiki.vg/Snoop)

 ### `function-permission-level`

 Sets the default permission level for functions.
 (See [`op-permission-level`](#op-permission-level))